jacksonsamuelmoore/nds_vscode_template_linux/README.md

 The `include` directory has a `vscode_fix.h` file that is used to fix IntelliSense behavior in Visual Studio Code.
 At the moment IntelliSense isn't smart enough to detect the feature flags that would be set by the compiler, so we add any interfaces that IntelliSense doesn't understand to this file.

 For example, the `main.cpp` example code uses the `iprintf` function to print text to the screen.
-The `iprintf` function is defined in `C:\devkitPro\devkitARM\arm-none-eabi\include\stdio.h`, but it is protected by the `__MISC_VISIBLE` compiler feature.
+The `iprintf` function is defined in `/opt/devkitpro/devkitARM/arm-none-eabi/include/stdio.h`, but it is protected by the `__MISC_VISIBLE` compiler feature.
 Since IntelliSense doesn't know what features our compiler has, we have to help it along by copying the interface from the `stdio.h` file and into `vscode_fix.h`.

 The `vscode_fix.h` file is _only_ used by IntelliSense and will not compile with your code!